Eponick/LeagueOfChess/README.md

 ## Need any help?
 YES!
 I would totally love to make this a community thing!
 I could really use a decent pixel artist who can make some sprites/backgrounds with League themes (Minion pawns, champion pieces, etc.).
-As of now I am still setting up this project so I am not sure about programmers yet.
+As of now I am still making spaghetti so I am not sure about programmers yet.
 When I do then C++ knowledge is a must, and familiarity with Raknet/networking is a plus.